GETTING PROTEIN RIGHT

 USES: Perfect for protein smoothies, recovery drinks, and boosting protein anytime, with the exception of prior to exercise.
 Hammer Whey Protein should not be consumed prior to exercise due to the added glutamine, which creates excess ammonia and can result in premature muscle fatigue.

 Many endurance athletes tend to focus on carbohydrate intake and pay little, if any, attention to protein.
 As a result, protein deficiency appears often among endurance athletes with its inevitable negative effects on performance and health.
-The fact is that endurance athletes need considerable amounts of protein, far above the normal recommended daily allotment.
+The fact is that endurance athletes need considerable amounts of protein all year long, far above the normal recommended daily allotment.

-Although it’s not given the same kind of “status” as carbohydrates, there can be no doubt that obtaining adequate amounts of protein in the diet is crucial for endurance athletes.
-Use the information in this article to help you determine what kind of protein to use and how much, and start reaping the athletic performance and overall health benefits!
+Although it's not given the same kind of status as carbohydrates, there can be no doubt that obtaining adequate amounts of protein in the diet is crucial for endurance athletes.
+As you start 2019, use the information in this article to help you determine what kind of protein to use and how much, and start reaping the athletic performance and overall health benefits!